Why Are We Moral? An LLM-based Agent Simulation Approach to Study Moral Evolution

-This game setting is designed to isolate a crucial step in the causal chain from morality to fitness: the moment an action is chosen.
+\paragraph{Two Supported Game Modes} Our environment allows two simulation game modes to study both long-term evolution and specific decision dynamics under targeted scenarios.
+(1) \textit{Evolutionary Game:} The evolutionary games are full simulations of agents’ behavior until all agents die or reach maximum steps.
+This game captures the long-term, emergent outcomes of moral evolution.
+(2) \textit{Mini Games:} This game setting is designed to isolate a crucial step in the causal chain from morality to fitness: the moment an action is chosen.
 By placing agents in a specific, controlled scenario like moral dilemmas, we can clearly observe how different moral dispositions translate into distinct behaviors, thus illuminating a key mechanism that drives the broader dynamics seen in the full simulation.

-\subsection{Simulation Data Analysis Assistant}
+\paragraph{Simulation Data Analysis Assistant}

 Throughout our project development, we identified a significant challenge in LLM-based agent simulations: interpreting the vast quantities of generated data.
 While having rich, multidimensional data offers tremendous analytical potential, extracting meaningful insights from this complexity requires specialized methodological approaches.
 To address this challenge, we developed a simulation analysis assistant agent that serves two critical functions.
 First, it automatically generates comprehensive statistical reports containing the key metrics visualized in our figures.
 Second, we implemented a series of function calls to enable an interactive Q\&A ability when user uses a readily available code copilot agent like Copilot or Cursor.
-It can allow researchers to interrogate specific agent behaviors, motivations, and decision processes (e.g., ``Why did Agent X perform action Y?").
+It can allow researchers to interrogate specific agent behaviors, motivations, and decision processes (e.g., ``Why did Agent X perform action Y?'').
 This analytical tool has proven invaluable for understanding simulation dynamics and iteratively refining our agent design architecture.
 We provide detailed specifications of this system in the supplement.